 I focused on sharing with them the things I was passionate about.
 Rather than trying to separate our “school time” from my “home time,” I just started including them in whatever I was doing, whether it was cooking or cleaning or crafting.
 And then, after lunch each day, we retreated to their cozy bed where we would cuddle up together reading aloud favorite books from my own childhood like Charlotte’s Web and The Hundred Dresses and Ramona and the Little House series.

 I’m not sure what that approach could even be called.
-The Slacker Mom’s Guide to Homeschooling I suppose, although in my defense I did create a printable daily planner to help me at least feel like we were accomplishing something.
+The Slacker Mom’s Guide to Homeschooling I suppose, although in my defense I did create a home-school planner to help me at least feel like we were accomplishing something.
 And while there will probably always be a small part of me that feels a twinge of doubt–what would parenting be without a little self doubt after all–I realize now that the best thing I can do for my kids’ education is to give them ALL of me.

 That is no small feat.
 All is a LOT, which means in order for that to be sustainable for any length of time, I have to be passionate and enthusiastic and excited about what we are learning.
 I have to WANT to do it every day–not only in theory, but in practice–or I will burn out.
 They will burn out.
 We will fail.